ilmanzo/q2boot/CONTRIBUTING.md

 }
 ```

-Thank you for contributing to QBoot!
+Thank you for contributing to Q2Boot!
 Your efforts help make virtualization more accessible and enjoyable for everyone. 🚀